Learn how to detect a gas leak and what to do in an emergency.

-- From a safe location, call 911 or call SDG&E at 1-800-411-7343, 24 hours a day, seven days a week or call 9-1-1.
+- From a safe location, call SDG&E at 1-800-411-7343, available 24 hours a day, seven days a week or call 9-1-1.

-- Don’t smoke, or light a match, candle or other flame.
+- Don’t smoke or light a match/candle or other flame.

-- Don’t turn electric appliances or lights on or off, operate machinery, or use any device that could cause a spark.
+- Don’t turn on electric appliances or lights on or off, operate machinery or use any device that could cause a spark.